danfuzz/lactoserv/doc/configuration/README.md

 element is needed, a plain object may be bound directly instead of being a one-element array.

+In addition, each element can be specified as any of:
+* A plain object with appropriate bindings.
+This is what is directly documented here.
+* A pre-constructed configuration object of the right class to construct an instance.
+* An actual instance of the right type of object.

+For anything but the first form, please refer to the API documentation (including documentation comments in the source).

+Each of these sections is optional, though it would be unusual to omit either `applications` or `endpoints`.

 ### `hosts`

 `hosts` is a list of hostname bindings.
 These map possibly-wildcarded hostnames